Jia2005/Jia2005/README.md

 - 🎧 Coding soundtrack: Lo-fi beats or Party songs
 - ☕ Powered by: Chai (or occasionally Coffee), creativity, and the occasional deadline panic

-When I'm not staring at VS Code, you'll find me sketching interface ideas in my notebook, binge-watching design tutorials, or hunting for the perfect cup of coffee in Mumbai.

 ## 🚀 Skills

 <div style="display: flex; gap: 10px; flex-wrap: wrap;">